-No matter where in the world you decide to do it, starting a business can be a difficult challenge.
+No matter where in the world you decide to do it, expanding a business can be a difficult challenge.
 So many factors can contribute to a company’s success and failure, some of which are outside of your control.
-However, you can choose where you decide to start your business, and choosing the right country can make all the difference between a business that thrives for many years and one that quickly fizzles out.
+However, you can choose where you decide to expand your business, and choosing the right country can make all the difference between a business that thrives for many years and one that quickly fizzles out to a new market.

-But how do you choose the right place to establish your business?
+But how do you choose between the best countries for business?
 Several factors should be examined for any country you’re considering, particularly its economic environment.
 This includes the available workforce, tax laws, business framework, existing infrastructure, manufacturing services, economic outlook, GDP, and access to the larger regional market.

-Popular economic powerhouses such as the United States, Germany, and Hong Kong might sound enticing to someone preparing to start a business, but if you focus only on those countries, you will miss out on opportunities that are equally or even more impressive in other parts of the world, such as in Bahrain.
+Popular economic powerhouses such as the United States, Germany, and Hong Kong might sound enticing to someone preparing to expand a business internationally, but if you focus only on those countries, you will miss out on opportunities that are equally or even more impressive in other parts of the world, such as in Bahrain.

-Before deciding just where to establish your new business, consider the following nations in your economy comparison.
-Though they may not be the obvious choice, they are increasingly becoming the smart economic choice for entrepreneurs and developers — and some of the world’s best countries for business in 2019.
+Before deciding just where to expand your business, consider the following nations in your economic comparison.
+Though they may not be the obvious choice, they are increasingly becoming the smart economic choice for entrepreneurs and developers — and some of the world’s best countries for business in 2022.

 Bahrain stands apart from other options due to our role as a physical and economic gateway to the rest of the Middle East.
 We have a population of around 1.4 million, and our economy is vibrant and continuously growing.
 Our GDP is a healthy $35 billion overall, with GDP per capita at just under $24,000 and GDP growth at 3.8%.
 We also have a remarkably low unemployment rate of approximately 3.5%.